MarianArsul/TimiPass/README.md

 # How to use
-Point a STPT travel card to the back camera of your device, or use a sample image like: https://shorturl.at/cfgoN
+Point a STPT travel card to the back camera of your device, or use a sample image like: https://shorturl.at/cfgoN After the card is recognized, you can tap on any of the three options to view their respective maps.

 # Screenshots
 ![alt text](https://github.com/milovanarsul/TimiPass/blob/master/Screenshot_20210120-140510_TimiPass_-_AR_Maps.png)